Danialsamadi/V2Ray-Config-Bot/README.md

 This project automatically collects and distributes Telegram proxy links via a Telegram channel.

 ## Features
-- Fetches latest proxy links from online sources
+- Fetches latest proxy links from online sources (defined in sources.json)
 - Removes duplicate proxies
 - Sends proxies to a Telegram channel
 - Automated updates via GitHub Actions
+- Modular, maintainable codebase

 ## GitHub Actions Workflow

 ### Scheduled Updates
-The workflow runs automatically every 2 hours to:
+The workflow runs automatically every 4 hours to:
 - Fetch the latest proxy links
 - Remove duplicates
 - Send updates to the Telegram channel
+- Commit the updated `proxies.txt` to the repository

 ### Manual Trigger
 You can also manually trigger the workflow from the GitHub Actions tab.